programarivm/babylon/docs/index.md

 $isoCode = (new LanguageDetector($text))->detect();
 ```

-> Note: The text needs to be a few words length in order for the language to be detected correctly; otherwise false positives may take place.

 ### Language Detection

 Please read the [Documentation](https://babylon.readthedocs.io/en/latest/) to find out which languages can be detected so far, and also to learn how to add new ones easily.